apache/logging-log4cxx/src/site/markdown/index.md

 These debugging log statements can be removed from the shipped application using a compiler build directive.
-Logging statements do increase the (code) size of the application, but with log4cxx the speed of the application is not generally affected.
+Logging statements do increase the (code) size of the application, but with log4cxx the speed of the application is not generally affected (see [Performance]).

 Logging is useful where debuggers are not, for example:
 - distributed applications